 • What Is Semi-Parametric Equalization/EQ In Audio?

-EQ can be put anywhere in the signal chain but is often placed near the front or immediately after a pedal that would negatively alter the signal’s frequency profile.
+EQ can be put anywhere in the signal chain but is often placed near the front or immediately after a pedal that negatively alters the signal’s frequency profile.

 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 With that being said, let’s talk about some EQ pedals!

 For a more in-depth article on EQ pedals and EQ in general, check out the following My New Microphone articles:

 • What Are EQ Pedals (Guitar/Bass) & How Do They Work?

 • Complete Guide To Audio Equalization & EQ Hardware/Software

 First up is the MXR M108S Ten Band EQ (link to check the price on Amazon) ten-band graphic EQ pedal.

 The visual nature of the MXR Ten Band EQ lets us EQ our instruments quickly.
 Ringing out a new venue can also be done with relative ease from the pedalboard itself, although this task is typically left to the front-of-house mixing engineer.